enyineer/ean-list-bridge/README.md

 This repository contains a Dockerfile for you to build this application locally and start it as a Docker Container without needing to install Bun.

+### Prebuilt Image

+You can get a prebuilt image from Dockerhub: [nicoenking/ean-list-bridge](https://hub.docker.com/r/nicoenking/ean-list-bridge)

 ### Create Image